 TERN is pleased to announce that it has received $400,000 of additional investment funding from the Australian Government’s National Collaborative Research Infrastructure Strategy (NCRIS).

-The additional funding will be used to replace broken and outdated field sensors and environmental monitoring equipment in our nation-wide ecosystem observatory.
+The additional funding will be used to replace broken and outdated field sensors and environmental monitoring equipment within our environmental monitoring process.

 Further details on TERN’s plans for the additional funding will be made available over the coming weeks.